janikvonrotz/apometact/readme.md

 # Apometact

-This is an Apollo, Meteor and React example app.
-It uses MongoDB as its main storage and connects to a REST endpoint (which is not implemented on the client yet).
+This is a Apollo, Meteor and React example app.
+It is the backend application for this chatbot: https://github.com/janikvonrotz/ok-chatbot
 Blog post: https://janikvonrotz.ch/2016/10/09/graphql-with-apollo-meteor-and-react/

-The client:
+The application:

 ![](screenshot.png)